The Kapiti Coast Museum is housed in what was the original Post Office of Waikanae built in 1907.

 The Post Office was closed down in 1981 and moved to the town centre, Mahara Place.
 In 1981 a small group of radio enthusiasts, upset at the loss of so many old radio sets and other communications items, had begun collecting and storing pre-World War II equipment in their garages and sheds.

-The first meeting of the Waikanae District Museum was held in October 1983 and a letter from the Horowhenua County Council was tabled at that meeting offering the proposed museum the use of the old post office building (in response to an earlier approach from the radio enthusiasts) after the Post Office was moved from Elizabeth Street to Mahara Place.
+The first meeting of the Waikanae District Museum was held in October 1983 with the Horowhenua County Council offering the proposed museum the use of the old building.

-Along with radio and communications equipment, including a fully operational Ham Radio “Shack”, the museum is now home to extensive displays of everyday life from the pioneering era.
+Along with radio and communications equipment, including a Ham Radio “Shack”, the museum is now home to extensive displays of everyday life from earlier times on the Kapiti Coast.

-The name changed to Kapiti Coast Museum Incorporated in April 1993 and the building, which opened as a post office in 1908, is now a Category 2 New Zealand Historic Places Trust Building.
+The building, leased from the Kapiti Coast District Council, is now a Category 2 New Zealand Historic Places Trust Building.